 Because we don't initiate the direct debit, you won't get a confirmation from Fidelity when you've set up the feature.
 However, you may receive a confirmation from the third party.
 If you do, review it to verify that your Fidelity account information is listed correctly.

-Note: 529 college savings plans, workplace savings plans, Portfolio Advisory Services accounts, health savings accounts, and mutual fund accounts are not eligible for this feature.
+Note: 529 college savings plans, workplace savings plans, Portfolio Advisory Services accounts, and mutual fund accounts are not eligible for this feature.